How to Become a Rhodes Scholar

 Former Admissions Committee Member, Columbia University

-Interested in the prestigious Rhodes Scholarship?
-Read on to learn the steps needed to take to become a Rhodes Scholar.
+Are you interested in the prestigious Rhodes Scholarship?
+Read on to learn the steps needed to become a Rhodes Scholar.

 What do Rachel Maddow, American television host and liberal political commentator, Myron Rolle, former NFL Safety/current neurosurgeon, and Bill Clinton, former President of the United States, have in common?
-They are all Rhodes Scholars, alumni of the prestigious scholarship awarded by the University of Oxford.
+They are all Rhodes Scholars, alums of the prestigious scholarship the University of Oxford awarded.

 What Is a Rhodes Scholar?

-Rhodes Scholars are recipients of the exclusive international Rhodes Scholarship that invites eligible candidates to complete a postgraduate study at the iconic University of Oxford.
+Rhodes Scholars are recipients of the exclusive international Rhodes Scholarship, which invites eligible candidates to complete postgraduate study at the iconic University of Oxford.
 It is considered one of the world’s oldest and most prestigious scholarships, drawing thousands of applicants from all over the globe.

 Rhodes Scholars can study almost every post-graduate subject offered at Oxford University.
 The average Rhodes Scholar spends two to three years of study at Oxford and can obtain a bachelor’s, master’s, or doctoral degree once they finish their studies.